-- If there is Wifi direct compatibility in your Windows 10 device, you will see the “Microsoft Wi-Fi Direct Virtual Adapter” in the screen.
+- If there is Wifi direct compatibility in your Windows 10 device, you will see the “Microsoft WiFi Direct Virtual Adapter” on the screen.
 (Please see below screenshot).

-In order to be able to perform file transfer from Android to Windows using Wi-Fi direct, you need another third party application to bridge it.
-You may have found some recommended application for this purpose.
+To be able to perform file transfer from Android to Windows using WiFi direct, you need another third-party application to bridge it.
+You may have found some recommended applications for this purpose.
 But you have to choose the right bridging application.

 Feem is so much recommended as it is a free application.
 Though, if you want to use the free-add application you can pay for the premium version.
-In addition, the premium application also offers you unlimited file transfer and iOS compatibility.
+Besides, the premium application also offers you unlimited file transfer and iOS compatibility.

-One more consideration why Feem is recommended is that because Feem has already develop the application that Wi-Fi direct compatible since the era of Windows 7 and Windows 8.
+One more consideration why Feem is recommended is that because Feem has already developed the application that WiFi direct compatible since the era of Windows 7 and Windows 8.

 - Connect your PC to your mobile hotspot.